Q.

 A.

-They are not even all asked here, let alone answered; but we do welcome
+They are not even all asked here, let alone answered; but we do welcome any

 for possible inclusion here.
-Some questions (including
+Some (including many

-regarding sexuality or morality) are addressed in
+regarding sexuality or morality) are addressed in some detail on this website

 sexuality